mendersoftware/mender-artifact/Documentation/artifact-format.md

 only `rootfs-image`, but there may be others in the future, like `docker-image` or something package based.

-The `compatibleDevices` value provides information about devices compatible with the given artifact.
+The `device_types_compatible` value provides information about devices compatible with the given artifact.

-`artifactId` is the unique identifier of the given artifact.
+`artifact_name` is the name of the given artifact.

 The remaining entries in `header.tar.gz` are then organized in buckets under `headers/xxxx` folders, where `xxxx` are four digits, starting from zero, and